gammu/gammu/docs/develop/python/gammu.rst

       Reads date and time from phone.

-      @return: Date and time from phone as datetime.datetime object.
+      :return: Date and time from phone as datetime.datetime object.
-      @rtype: datetime.datetime
+      :rtype: datetime.datetime

    .. attribute:: StateMachine.GetDisplayStatus